Incompatibility as a resource for programmable quantum instruments: Conclusions and Discussions

-We have also proposed operational schemes for measuring and benchmarking non-simplicity of PIDs by designing a class of games, called non-transient guessing games (Definition~\ref{def:game-1}).
-These games have temporally separated stages in a way that resembles the spatially separated parties in non-local games, and therefore they are adept in characterizing correlations that exist across time.
-We have shown that the maximum winning probability in any non-transient guessing game is a non-simplicity monotone with respect to the player's PID, and the collection of all such winning probabilities under different game settings provides a complete criterion for judging whether a given PID can freely simulate another (Theorem~\ref{thm:convertibility}).
-Since no assumption needs to be made about the player's device or strategy, non-transient guessing games also provide semi-device-independent certifications for PID non-simplicity.
-We have also established a tight upper bound for the operational advantage of a given PID over simple PIDs in non-transient guessing games in terms of a well studied resource measure, namely the robustness against noise (Theorem~\ref{thm:robustness}).
+We have also proposed operational schemes for measuring and benchmarking nonsimplicity of PIDs by designing a class of games, called nontransient guessing games (Definition~\ref{def:game-1}).
+These games have temporally separated stages in a way that resembles the spatially separated parties in nonlocal games, and therefore they are adept at characterizing correlations that exist across time.
+We have shown that the maximum winning probability in any nontransient guessing game is a nonsimplicity monotone with respect to the player's PID, and the collection of all such winning probabilities under different game settings provides a complete criterion for judging whether a given PID can freely simulate another (Theorem~\ref{thm:convertibility}).
+Since no assumption needs to be made about the player's device or strategy, nontransient guessing games also provide semi-device-independent certifications for PID nonsimplicity.
+We have also established a tight upper bound on the operational advantage of a given PID over simple PIDs in nontransient guessing games in terms of a well-studied resource measure, namely the robustness against noise (Theorem~\ref{thm:robustness}).
 This result endows the robustness of incompatibility with a clear operational meaning.
+Considering the fact that testing PID convertibility using nontransient guessing games can be experimentally costly to implement, we have provided an alternative but experimentally friendlier scheme for such tests based on a class of so-called postinformation guessing games (Proposition~\ref{prop:convertibility}).